-If any harassing conduct takes place, the offended individual is asked to immediately notify the Director of Academic Advising or the Dean of GSOE or SPGS so that appropriate action can be taken.
+If any harassing conduct takes place, the offended individual is asked to immediately notify the Dean or Assistant Dean so that appropriate action can be taken.
 The University does not tolerate retaliation of any kind against any individual who makes a good faith complaint about inappropriate conduct pursuant to this policy.
 Any action taken as a result of a violation of this policy is in accordance with University procedures.

-For additional information see Baker University Website Ethics Policies, Compliance, and Reporting at www.bakeru.edu.
+For additional information see Baker University Website Ethics Policies, Compliance, and Reporting at www.bakeru.edu/compliance.